-Constraint-induced movement therapy (CIMT)7,11: This therapy traditionally involves restricting the unaffected limb for 90% of waking hours for 14 days, while intensively training the use of the affected arm during 4-6 hour sessions.
+Constraint-induced movement therapy (CIMT)1,2: Traditional CIMT involves restraint of the unaffected limb for 90% of the waking hours for 14 days while intensively training the use of the affected arm during 4-6 hour sessions.
 A modified version exists (mCIMT) during which the unaffected arm is only restrained for 5-6 hours per day; it is less time consuming and a more appealing option for patients and therapy team members.
-A number of studies have shown that CIMT induces a use-dependent increase in cortical reorganization of the areas of the brain controlling the more affected limb.8,9 Studies have demonstrated significant improvements in motor and functional outcomes, although there have been mixed results.
-CIMT is shown to be effective in patients who have active wrist extension (at least 20 degrees), active finger extension (at least 10 degrees),10 good cognition, limited spasticity, and preserved balance.
-There are a number of non-standardized modified versions of CIMT which have arisen in response to critiques of traditional CIMT, including poor patient tolerance and feasibility in clinics.
+A number of studies have shown that CIMT induces a use-dependent increase in cortical reorganization of the areas of the brain controlling the more affected limb.3,4 Studies have demonstrated significant improvements in motor and functional outcomes, although there have been mixed results.
+CIMT is shown to be effective in patients who have active wrist extension (at least 20 degrees), active finger extension (at least 10 degrees), good cognition, limited spasticity, and preserved balance.
 CIMT has shown effectiveness in improving motor function in both the acute and chronic phases of stroke recovery, but studies have been limited by small sample sizes.

-Body-weight-supported (BWS) therapy21: This modality allows gait impaired stroke patients to safely participate in task-specific gait training.
+Body-weight-supported (BWS) therapy6: This modality allows stroke patients to safely participate in task-specific gait training.
 A harness provides support of body weight over a treadmill or other surface, while a therapist can observe and correct any unwanted gait pattern.
 BWS treadmill training can be done with or without visual feedback however no significant difference in functional improvements have been found with the presence or absence of visual biofeedback.7 BWS gait training has been shown to improve ambulation in hemiparetic stroke patients producing a more symmetric, efficient hemiparetic gait pattern.
 However, superiority of BWS therapy over conventional post-stroke gait training therapies has not been established.

-Noninvasive Brain Stimulation (NIBS) – Transcranial magnetic and direct current stimulation:7,14 This therapy involves applying mild magnetic or electric stimulation to the scalp.
-The benefit is achieved through neuromodulation of plasticity and cortical excitability.
+Noninvasive Brain Stimulation (NIBS) – Transcranial magnetic and direct current stimulation 12,13: This therapy involves applying mild magnetic or electric stimulation to the scalp.
+The benefit is thought to be achieved by neuromodulation of plasticity and cortical excitability.
 A growing number of studies support its therapeutic potential and safety in stroke rehabilitation and have shown to improve motor function, gait, language (aphasia) and cognitive (neglect) deficits, and mood.
 Despite these findings there is insufficient evidence at this time to recommend for or against the use of NIBS techniques in stroke recovery.14

-Mental Practice(MP)/Motor Imagery7: This refers to mental rehearsal of a movement.
+Mental Practice(MP)/Motor Imagery12: This refers to mental rehearsal of a movement.
 Imaging studies have shown that this motor imagery stimulates overlapping cortical areas as the actual movements.
 Most studies have shown a positive effect on upper extremity function.
-A recent Cochrane Review found MP in combination with routine rehabilitation is more effective in restoring arm function compared to rehabilitation alone.16
+A recent Cochrane Review found MP in combination with routine rehabilitation is more effective in restoring arm function compared to rehabilitation alone.15

-Mirror Therapy7,15: Initially applied to amputation patients, this therapy involves placing a mirror in the mid-sagittal plane, allowing the patient to visualize the reflection of the non-paretic limb as if it were the paretic limb.
+Mirror Therapy12,16: Initially applied to amputation patients, this therapy involves placing a mirror in the mid-sagittal plane, allowing the patient to visualize the reflection of the non-paretic limb as if it were the paretic limb.
 The underlying theory is that there is cortical activation of the injured region of the brain from the perception of movement via interhemispheric communication.
 Though there are studies have showing gains in motor function, there is limited evidence in the stroke population prompting routine use14.

-Virtual reality (VR): Virtual environments and objects provide the user with visual feedback and repetitive skills practice.
+Virtual reality (VR)17: Virtual environments and objects provide the user with visual feedback and repetitive skills practice.
 The interface may be through a head-mounted device, projection systems, or involving sensations of hearing, touch, movement, balance, or smell.
 The user interacts with the environment by devices, such as a mouse or joystick, or more complex systems using cameras, sensors, or haptic feedback devices.
-A 2015 Cochrane review17 found evidence that VR and interactive video gaming may be beneficial in improving upper limb function and ADL function as an adjunctive therapy or when compared with the same amount of standard therapy.
+A 2017 Cochrane review17 found evidence that VR and interactive video gaming may be beneficial in improving upper limb function and ADL function as an adjunctive therapy or when compared with the same amount of standard therapy.
 There was insufficient evidence to make conclusions about the effect on grip strength, gait speed or global motor function.
-Other 2015 review studies have shown efficacy of VR in improving neglect18, balance and mobility19.

 Current treatment guidelines

-The American Heart Association (AHA) & American Stroke Association have published guidelines for the management and rehabilitation of stroke.1-6
+The American Heart Association (AHA) & American Stroke Association have published guidelines for the management and rehabilitation of stroke.18–21

 Acute stroke management:

-- Intravenous thrombolysis with recombinant tissue plasminogen activator (rTPA) is indicated for adults with diagnosis of ischemic stroke in the absence of contraindications, provided it can be administered within 3 to 4.5 hours of symptom onset.1
+- Intravenous thrombolysis with recombinant tissue plasminogen activator (rTPA) is indicated for adults with diagnosis of ischemic stroke in the absence of contraindications, provided it can be administered within 4.5 hours of symptom onset.19,22

-- Endovascular techniques (e.g., thrombectomy or intra-arterial fibrinolysis) are recommended for selected patients.1,6,7 rTPA should still be administered in eligible patients.1,6 Noninvasive intracranial vascular imaging (CT angiogram) is recommended if endovascular therapy is contemplated.6
+- Endovascular techniques (e.g., thrombectomy or intra-arterial fibrinolysis) are recommended for selected patients.12,19,22rTPA should still be administered in eligible patients.1,6 Intracranial vascular imaging (CT angiogram or MR angiogram) is recommended if endovascular therapy is contemplated.23

-- Initiation of aspirin within 24-48 hours is indicated for ischemic strokes.1
+- Initiation of aspirin within 24-48 hours is indicated for ischemic strokes.19

 - Initial management of intracerebral hemorrhage (ICH) includes reversal of any identified coagulopathy and monitoring/lowering of intracranial pressure, if increased.
-Surgical evacuation is generally not indicated for supratentorial hemorrhage, but is recommended for cerebellar ICH with brainstem compression or hydrocephalus.2
+Surgical evacuation is generally not indicated for supratentorial hemorrhage but is recommended for cerebellar ICH with brainstem compression or hydrocephalus.22

-- Comprehensive stroke centers and stroke systems of care improve outcomes through prevention and treatment of stroke, as well as post-stroke rehabilitation.1
+- Comprehensive stroke centers and stroke systems of care improve outcomes through prevention and treatment of stroke, as well as post-stroke rehabilitation.19,20,22

-Early initiation of rehabilitation after acute stroke is associated with improved functional outcome at discharge and shorter rehabilitation length of stay.24
+Early initiation of rehabilitation after acute stroke is associated with shorter rehabilitation length of stays and improved functional outcomes.20

-The primary goal of rehabilitation is to prevent complications, minimize impairments, and maximize function.
+The goals of rehabilitation include prevention of complications, minimizing functional impairments, and maximizing function recovery.
 Initial rehabilitation efforts should start as soon as possible in the acute care setting then transition to the inpatient rehabilitation setting.
 Other levels of post-acute care include sub-acute inpatient rehabilitation, day rehabilitation programs, outpatient programs, and home therapy programs.

-Rehabilitation involves a multidisciplinary team, often led by a rehabilitation physician.
-Depending on impairments and functional deficits, the team often includes:
+Rehabilitation involves a multidisciplinary team that is often led by a rehabilitation physician.
+Depending on functional impairments and patient needs, the team often includes:

-- Physical therapy: rehabilitation efforts including stretching, range of motion, strengthening, balance, endurance, transfers, standing, and ambulation
+- Physical therapy: evaluation and rehabilitation of mobility including stretching, range of motion, strengthening, balance, endurance, transfers, standing, and ambulation

 - Occupational therapy: evaluation and rehabilitation of self-care skills including treatment of impairments related to activities of daily living and upper extremity impairments

 - Speech and language pathology: evaluation and rehabilitation of cognitive, language, and swallowing impairments